ihmwg/ihm-molstar-mvs/README.md

 This repository contains utilities that support data-driven visualization of integrative structures through Molstar using MolViewSpec.

 # Testing Instructions 4-12-25
-We are currently undergoing a refactor of the code (see [https://github.com/ihmwg/ihm-molstar-mvs/tree/reorganize_codebase](refactor branch)); therefore, the package documentation is being put on pause!
+We are currently undergoing a refactor of the code (see [refactoring branch](https://github.com/ihmwg/ihm-molstar-mvs/tree/reorganize_codebase)); therefore, the package documentation is being put on pause!

 To demonstrate the current functionality, we have an example notebook (`devtools/jupyter/Quick_start_example.ipynb`) and a cli (`cli/rcsb_script.py`).